 The walk to breakfast could be 5km but normally much less.
 If the albergue I had stayed in was in a large enough town there would be a bar open about 6.30 or 7.00am so breakfast would be had there.

 More and more of the hostels now serve some sort of breakfast.
 Normally it is continental – cold except for the toast.

 Lunch had a little more variety, I got used to a Spanish dish which is made of egg and potatoes – Tortilla de Patatas – and I would often have this in a baguette.
-Sometimes I bought tuna, or cold meats, fruit and some bread; then I would stop along the way during the hottest part of the day and rest and eat.
+Sometimes I bought tuna, or cold meats, fruit, and some bread; then I would stop along the way during the hottest part of the day and rest and eat.
 However, many pilgrims push their walking quite fast so that they are finished walking for the day by this time.
 See What is a usual day like?

 There are small shops in villages, so buying your own food to cook in the evenings in Albergue’s is also possible.
 I did this mostly during the last ten days or so.
 Pilgrim’s menus become very boring night after night – very much the same from village to village.

-Once I had met and travelled with others it was easy at night to all get-together and pay together to cook food between us.
+Once I had met and traveled with others it was easy at night to all get-together and pay together to cook food between us.
 Cheaper – but more importantly more convivial.
 Most Albergue’s had cooking facilities, see the Albergue list for kitchens.

 Some of the hostels serve an evening meal.
 The ones that I enjoyed the most like Granon were communal affairs.
 For me there was something very special about these meals eating together.

 I love my food.
 During the Camino was a time that I could eat anything and not have to be concerned with putting on weight.
 I had no idea at the time but I lost a lot of weight while walking.